Sharp scattering threshold for the cubic-quintic NLS in the focusing-focusing regime: Auxiliary preliminaries

 \section{Auxiliary preliminaries}

-In this section we collect some useful auxiliary lemmas from \cite{Cheng2020,murphy2021threshold}.
-The proofs will be omitted here and we refer to \cite{Cheng2020,murphy2021threshold} for further details.
-We begin with the local well-posedness and stability theory, which can be proved in a standard way.
+In this section we collect some useful auxiliary lemmas from \cite{Cheng2020,Murphy2021CPDE}.
+The proofs will be omitted here and we refer to \cite{Cheng2020,Murphy2021CPDE} for further details.
+We begin with the small data well-posedness and stability theory, which can be proved in a standard way.

-\begin{lemma}[Local well-posedness and scattering criterion] For any $A>0$ there exists some $\beta>0$ such that the following is true: Suppose that $I$ is some interval and $t_0\in I$.
+\begin{lemma}[Small data well-posedness] For any $A>0$ there exists some $\beta>0$ such that the following is true: Suppose that $I$ is some interval and $t_0\in I$.
 Suppose also that $u_0\in H^1(\R^2)$ with

 and

 Then \eqref{NLS} has a unique solution $u\in C(I;H^1(\R^2))$ with $u(t_0)=u_0$ such that

 Denote by $I_{\max}$ the maximal lifespan of $u$.
 We then have the following blow-up and scattering criterion: if the solution $u$ of \eqref{NLS} satisfies